GatorGauge/GatorGauge/README.md

 GatorGauge uses default Variables.
-Do not wrap variables in quotes as the program will automatically create one for users upon its first execution and will prompt users to fill in the necissary values.
+Do not wrap variables in quotes as the program will automatically create one for users upon its first execution and will prompt users to fill in the necessary values.
 GatorGauge must receive valid inputs in order for the program to download repositories.
 These values can be edited from the command line with the command: